Xá Lợi Pagoda raids: Martial law and riots

-Following the raids, tensions were high in the streets of the cities.
+Following the raids, tensions were high on city streets.
 Police were ordered to shoot those who defied the 21:00 to 05:00 curfew, and troops in full camouflage battle dress guarded every major intersection and bridge with automatic weapons bearing fixed bayonets.
 The empty pagodas were ringed by troops and armored cars.
-All outgoing news was censored, forcing reporters to smuggle their copy out with travelers flying to foreign countries.
+All outgoing news was censored, forcing reporters to smuggle their copies out with travelers flying to foreign countries.
 The telephone lines in the homes and offices of all U.S. military and embassy staff were disconnected.
-The head of the USAID mission, Joe Brant, was stopped and searched while commuting to work, and other American officials had their meetings with Vietnamese officials and applications for permits to travel after the curfew hours delayed.
-The 14,000 U.S. military advisers in the country were given orders to stay in their homes, and all leave was canceled.
+The head of the USAID mission Joe Brant was stopped and searched while commuting to work, and other American officials had their meetings with Vietnamese officials and applications for permits to travel after the curfew hours delayed.
+The 14,000 U.S. military advisers in the country were given orders to stay in their homes, and all leaves were canceled.

 The pagoda raids provoked widespread disquiet among the Saigonese.
-At midnight on 22 August, Generals Đôn, Đính and Khiêm informed Nhu that student demonstrations were planned for three consecutive days.
-They recommended that schools be closed, but when Nhu took them to see Diệm, the president refused to close the educational institutions.
+At midnight on 22 August, Generals Đôn, Đính and Khiêm informed Nhu student demonstrations were planned for three consecutive days.
+They recommended schools be closed, but when Nhu took them to see Diệm, the president refused to close the educational institutions.
 Diệm decided the students, not usually known for political activism, should be allowed to voice their opinions.
 Students at Saigon University boycotted classes and rioted, which was met with arrests, imprisonment, and the closure of the campus.
 These events were repeated at Huế University, which was likewise shut down.

-When high school students followed the lead of their elders and demonstrated, Diệm had them arrested as well.
-Two of the detained students were paraded at a press conference in which they falsely admitted to being communists who had brainwashed their entire school, having been tortured to force their confession.
+When high school students demonstrated, Diệm had them arrested as well.
+Two of the detained students were paraded at a press conference where they falsely admitted to being communists who had brainwashed their entire school, having been tortured to force their confession.
 At Trung Vuong, an elite girls' high school, the students hung up banners attacking Diệm and the Nhus, while students from the corresponding boys' schools became violent, smashing school windows and erecting banners that insulted Madame Nhu in explicit language.
 More than 1000 students from Saigon's leading high school, most of them children of public servants and military officers, were sent to re-education camps.
-The result was that many army officers and senior civil servants had to lobby to have their children or younger siblings released from jail, causing a further drop in morale among government and military officials.
-In more extreme cases, brawls broke out between police officers arresting students, and the students' parents, many of whom were military officers and/or public servants.
+This resulted in many army officers and senior civil servants having to lobby to have their children or younger siblings released from jail, causing a further drop in morale among government and military officials.
+Brawls broke out between police officers arresting students and the students' parents, many of whom were military officers and/or public servants.